aleksey-stukalov/sample-report-generation/README.md

 - [Files Downloading](https://doc.cuba-platform.com/manual-6.6/rest_api_v2_ex_file_download.html)

 #### Using from Polymer client
-Polymer client module contains a demonstration how to invoke ReportingRestService to generate report and how to provide a link for downloading the result from the File Storage.
+The Polymer client module contains a showcase of how to invoke ReportingRestService to generate a report and how to provide a link for downloading the result from the File Storage.
 See `modules/polymer-client/src/report/reportgeneration-generate-invoice-form.html` component.

 #### QR Code support